jwestfall69/openkey-kabuki/README.md

 ![programming adapter](images/programming_adapter.jpg)

-Of course be sure you probably orient the board so the labeled pin/holes match up.  vcc to vcc, gnd to gnd, and updi to updi.
+Of course be sure you properly orient the board so the labeled pin/holes match up.  vcc to vcc, gnd to gnd, and updi to updi.

 #### Software
 For software I've been using the [Arduino IDE](https://www.arduino.cc/en/software/OldSoftwareReleases) with [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore), which adds support for tinyAVR 0/1/2-Series MCUs.